 Take a stroll along the Southbank

 London’s Southbank always celebrates the season in style.
 In previous years they’ve hosted Winter festivals that combine shopping, charity events and shows.
-2018 is no exception; this year’s Wintertime festival includes several free events, including choirs and social dances as well as ABBA singalongs and live music.
+2018 is no exception; this year’s Winter festival includes several free events, including choirs and orchestral performances as well as a Caribbean Christmas party.
 There’s always a real buzz along the Southbank at Christmas, with pop-up choirs and Winter storytelling, so it’s a great place for a wander.

 Listen to Carols